CarolineChappell/ff-learning-git/README.md

 # ff-learning-git

-THis is my first github project.
+This is my first github project.

 My hobbies are:
 * Coding